imclab/Physics/README.md

 ----
 Here's a demo of the integration with the latest version of three.min.js:

+Drive the car with Arrow keys.
+Click on objects to toss them up into the air.

 Integration with Three.js
 -------------------------
 The authors of Three.js have changed some method names and functionality since JigLibJS2 was built.
 Therefore, I had to alter how the demo calls certain functions.
 I think I got everything working now. :)